ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   Everything was white, which looked strange.

-  Distracted by a favourite sound,\
+  Distracted by a favourite sound

   off to the kitchen, he excitedly bound.